SpinalNet: Deep Neural Network with Gradual Input: Results

 Regression is a less popular topic among the researchers of NN compared to classification.
 There exist a large number of datasets and organized competition among various algorithms for the classification problem.
 Regregression lacks popular standard datasets and competitions.
 Therefore, we compare our SpinalNet with the PyTorch regression example, developed by Ben Phillips \cite{Regression}.
 The example considers a single input and a single output.
 Following the example, we apply the Adam algorithm \cite{kingma2014adam} for the optimization purpose.
 The loss function used in the experiments is the mean square error (MSE), the learning rate is equal to 0.01, and the number of the epoch is equal to 200.
 We changed the problem to eight variables and tried different combinations of variables with the same level of noise.
 Combinations are 1) summation of variables ($\sum x$), 2) sine of summation of variables ($sin(\sum x)$), and 3) product of variables ($\prod x$), and 4) sine of product of variables ($sin(\prod x)$).
 We record the MSE at 100 and 200 epochs.
 The default code \cite{Regression} shows the MSE of the last epoch, but our code shows the minimum MSE among the current and previous epochs.
 We segment inputs into two groups, each containing four inputs.

 The number of hidden neurons in traditional NN is 300 \cite{Regression}.
 The number of hidden neurons in SpinalNet is also 300.
-The number of multiplication in traditional NN is 21700, and the number of multiplications in SpinalNet is 14000.
+The number of multiplication in traditional NN is 21.7k, and the number of multiplications in SpinalNet is 14k.
 The SpinalNet achieves a 35.5\% reduction in the number of multiplications.
-The number of parameters in the traditional NN is 22.00k, and the number of parameters in SpinalNet is 14.30k.
+Memory requirements and execution times are two important determinants of the quality of the neural network besides the accuracy or error value.
+Recent papers on the proposal of novel NN are presenting the number of parameters as an indication of memory and time requirement \cite{touvron2020fixing, du2020spinenet}.
+The number of parameters in the traditional NN is 22k, and the number of parameters in SpinalNet is 14.3k.
 There are eight combinations for MSE comparisons, as shown in Table \ref{Regression1}.
 Superior performances are highlighted as bold characters.
 The SpinalNet performs better in six out of eight combinations.